apache/lucene-site/content/pages/core/features.md

 ## Utility tools

-* integrated desktop GUI tool (Luke): a utility for browsing, searchning and maintaining indexes and documents.
+* integrated desktop GUI tool (Luke): a utility for browsing, searching and maintaining indexes and documents.
 It can be started with "bin/luke.{sh|cmd}".